zowe/docs-site/docs/user-guide/mvd-logutility.md

 | FINER | 4
 | FINEST | 5

-**Note:** The default log level for any logger is **INFO**.
+**Note:** The default log level for a logger is **INFO**.

 ## Logging verbosity

 Using the component logger API, loggers can dictate at which level of verbosity a log message should be visible.
-The user can configure the server or client to show more or less verbose messages by using the [core logger's API objects](#logger-api).
+The user can configure the server or client to show more or less verbose messages by using the core logger's API objects.

-Example: You want to set the verbosity of the org.zoe.foo application plug-in's dataservice, bar to show debugging information.
+Example: You want to set the verbosity of the org.zowe.foo application plug-in's dataservice, bar to show debugging information.

-`logger.setLogLevelForComponentName('org.zoe.foo.bar',LogLevel.DEBUG)`
+`logger.setLogLevelForComponentName('org.zowe.foo.bar',LogLevel.DEBUG)`

 ### Configuring logging verbosity